Buratowski/NGS/README.md

 ####fastq_trimmer.py - executable script to remove n bases from 5' of reads in fastq file

 ####BDGtoWIG.py - excecutable script to convert BDG file to dense WIG file

+####visualization.py - group of scripts to load and visualize NGS data